 - Welcome Dinner at Amano (Jack McKinney Architects 2017)

-Please meet at the M Social Auckland (check-in time is 3.00pm).
-Our tour official starts at 4.00pm with a welcome meeting.
+Please meet at the Hilton Auckland (check-in time is 3.00pm).
+Our tour official starts at 4pm with a short welcome meeting.

 Day 2: Tuesday 5 October, Auckland